lydell/tiny-decoders/README.md

 Notes:

-- `autoRecord` is a convenience function instead of [record].
-Check out [record] if you need more flexibility, such as renaming fields!
+- `autoRecord` is a convenience function instead of [fields].
+Check out [fields] if you need more flexibility, such as renaming fields!

 - The `unknown` input value we’re decoding is allowed to have extra keys not mentioned in the `mapping`.
 I haven’t found a use case where it is useful to disallow extra keys.
 This package is about extracting data in a type-safe way, not validation.